 If you’re looking for a safe sunscreen that gets great EWG scores, we can point you in the right direction.
 Here at Babo Botanicals, we’re not shy to say that we’re proud of the products we make!

 Seven of our sunscreens made the EWG’s list of “Best Beach & Sport Sunscreens,” and our Baby Skin Mineral Sunscreen Lotion and our Baby Face Mineral Sunscreen Stick ranked in the list of “Best Baby & Kids Sunscreens”, according to EWG rating criteria.

-Plus, we have 16 other products that are EWG Verified (the best EWG score a product can get), including lip gloss, diaper cream, and shampoo, bubble bath, and wash.
+Plus, we have 16 other products that are EWG Verified (the best EWG score a product can get), including lip gloss, diaper cream.

 We’ll walk you through two of our best sunscreens.
 Hopefully, you’ll become as much of a fan as we are!